henrikstengaard/hstwb-package/README.md

 - Double-click Workbench, System, Programs, Configuration and Configure-Setup icon.
 - Hold down right mouse button during boot.

-Start of configure setup during boot has been added as a recovery option allowing setup to be reset or changed, if boot sequence or Workbench could result in a crash.
+Start of configure setup during boot has been added as a recovery option allowing setup to be reset or changed, if boot sequence or Workbench would result in a crash.

 Screenshot of Configuration drawer.